 Training, qualifications & experience

-I have previously worked for 12 years for Torbay Social Services, Emergency Duty Team providing mediation and crisis support for children and families in need, as well as supporting individuals with mental health issues.
+12 Years - Torbay Social Services, Emergency Duty Service, providing mediation, conflict resolution and crisis support for families in need, as well as supporting individuals with mental health issues (2002-14)

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.